SASS vs LESS: What to Choose?

 5. Mixins:

--Mixins help in making styles which can be utilized and reused anyplace in your template without reproducing non-semantic classes.
+-Mixins help in making styles that can be utilized and reused anywhere in your template without reproducing non-semantic classes.

 In SASS, mixins can store various values or parameters and call that function.
 Mixin likewise empowers uses of underscores and hyphens.
 Sass and LESS have extensions accessible to integrate mixins.